FelixAburto/Detection-Engineering/README.md

 <h2>Description</h2>

-In this section of the project we are going to similutate both a Denial of Service and a Distributed Denial of Service attack by flooding our Windows VM with network traffic.
-A Denial of Service (DOS) attack is a type of cyber attack aimed at making a computer, network, or service unavailable to its intended users.
-This is typically accomplished by overwhelming the target system with a flood of illegitimate requests, thereby exhausting its resources (such as bandwidth, CPU, or memory) and preventing legitimate requests from being processed.
-A Distributed Denial of Service (DDOS) attack is an enhanced version of a DOS attack.
-In a DDOS attack, multiple compromised systems (often part of a botnet) are used to launch the attack simultaneously against a single target.
+In this section of the project, we will simulate both a Denial of Service (DoS) and a Distributed Denial of Service (DDoS) attack by flooding our Windows VM with network traffic.
+A Denial of Service attack aims to make a computer, network, or service unavailable to its intended users.
+This is achieved by overwhelming the target system with a flood of illegitimate requests, exhausting its resources such as bandwidth, CPU, or memory, and preventing legitimate requests from being processed.
+On the other hand, a Distributed Denial of Service attack is a more severe form of a DoS attack.
+In a DDoS attack, multiple compromised systems, often forming a botnet, are used to simultaneously launch the attack against a single target, amplifying the scale and impact of the disruption.

 ***Note: This attack is resource intensive I would recommend keeping an eye on your resources to make sure that you do not strain your host machine***